The New York Law School Moot Court Association (MCA) is one of the largest and most successful student-run moot court organizations in the nation.

 Through national competition and our own rigorous mentoring program, members develop well-honed appellate oral advocacy and brief-writing skills.
 Members compete in a variety of competitions, ranging topically from criminal procedure to tax, family law, constitutional law, and entertainment law.
-The Association has participated in competitions across the country, including Washington D.C., Chicago, San Diego, Malibu, Buffalo, and New York City.
-Since 1992, the Association has won 76 first-place honors.
+The Association has participated in competitions across the country, including Washington D.C., Buffalo, Chicago, Malibu, San Diego, and New York City.
+Since 1992, the Association has won over 80 first-place honors.

 The Charles W. Froessel Intramural Moot Court Competition

-In addition to the Froessel competition, every spring the Association hosts the Annual Robert F. Wagner National Labor & Employment Moot Court Competition.
+In addition to the Froessel competition, every spring the Association hosts the Annual Robert F. Wagner National Labor and Employment Moot Court Competition.
 The Wagner Competition is one of the nation’s largest student-run moot court competitions and the only competition dedicated exclusively to labor and employment law.
 The Froessel and Wagner competitions attract attorneys from New York, New Jersey, Connecticut, and Pennsylvania to act as judges.
 Past Final Round judges have included U.S. Supreme Court Justices Antonin Scalia and Clarence Thomas, former U.S. Solicitor General Kenneth W. Starr, and David Boies of Boies, Schiller & Flexner.
 Final Round judges from our own faculty have included former Dean Richard Matasar, Professor and former ACLU President Nadine Strossen, and the Honorable Gerald Lebovits.

 All content on the Moot Court pages is copyrighted by the New York Law School Moot Court Association.
 Except as otherwise provided, reproductions of any information (including fact patterns) for any use may be made only with permission from the New York Law School Moot Court Association.
 Please contact the New York Law School Moot Court Association for more information: 212.431.2175.